himeshaRamanayaka/Web-Scanner/README.md

 🚀 **Automated Reconnaissance + Directory Brute-Force + CMS Fingerprinting + SQLi/Nikto Integration**

-This project is designed for **cybersecurity students and pentesters** who want a **one-stop script** for web application penetration testing in labs or CTFs.

 ⚠️ **For Educational Purposes Only.
 Do NOT run this against systems you do not own or have explicit permission to test.**

 ---